Outdoor and Patio Furniture Styles

 To cut through the confusion, here are a few outdoor furniture style trends that may make your selection process a bit easier.

-Gleaming metals, tightly woven resins and state-of-the-art plastics are some of the materials make up the construction of hotel chic outdoor furniture.
+Gleaming metals, tightly woven resins, and state-of-the-art plastics are some of the materials that make up the construction of hotel chic outdoor furniture.

-The predecessor to the modern Adirondack chair was designed in 1903 by Thomas Lee, while vacationing in Westport, New York.
+The predecessor to the modern Adirondack chair was designed in 1903 by Thomas Lee while vacationing in Westport, New York.
 He wanted outdoor chairs for his summer house.
-The design featured a straight back and seat, and wide armrests to add stability on inclined surfaces.
-These elements are still trademarks of Adirondack furniture style.
+The design featured a straight back and seat, with wide armrests to add stability on inclined surfaces.
+These elements are still trademarks of the Adirondack furniture style.

 Outdoor log furniture is made from actual tree branches and trunks and is the perfect complement to cabin or rustic western design.
 This outdoor furniture is constructed from durable hardwoods to withstand year-round weather extremes and can be stained with either light or dark wood tones.

 If your home décor reflects the spirit of travel and adventure, Balinese-style outdoor furniture may just be the thing to pull your outdoor and indoor areas together.
-Your can choose from ornately carved pieces or the clean lines of more contemporary designs.
-The quality and durability Inherent in most outdoor furniture manufactured in Indonesia is second to none.
+You can choose from ornately carved pieces or the clean lines of more contemporary designs.
+The quality and durability inherent in most outdoor furniture manufactured in Indonesia is second to none.

-Balinese hardwoods like eucalyptus, teak and mahogany are truly beautiful, but you need to purchase from fair trade companies that practice forest stewardship and safe harvesting practices.
-If you are looking for a truly eco-friendly, trade friendly alternative, consider Mindi, a fast-growing tree, native to Java Indonesia.
+Balinese hardwoods like eucalyptus, teak, and mahogany are stunning, but you need to purchase from fair trade companies that practice forest stewardship and safe harvesting practices.
+If you are looking for a truly eco-friendly, trade-friendly alternative, consider Mindi, a fast-growing tree native to Java, Indonesia.

 Outdoor Tuscan furniture is definitely a no-frills affair.
-Include a cushioned bench, a couple of deep seat chairs and an occasional table to round out a casual lounge area.
-Weathered teak is fine option, but you can substitute budget-friendly red cedar or pine furniture pieces to create an economical outdoor Tuscan retreat.
+Include a cushioned bench, a couple of deep-seat chairs, and an occasional table to round out a casual lounge area.
+Weathered teak is a fine option, but you can substitute budget-friendly red cedar or pine furniture pieces to create an economical outdoor Tuscan retreat.